 Cushion Cut Diamonds

-The origins of this beautiful diamond traces back to the 19th century.
-The cushion cut diamond wasn't always known as that - in the past, the shape was originally referred to as the “mine cut.”
+The origins of this beautiful diamond, and why it has a couple names, traces back to the 19th century.
+The cushion cut diamond wasn't always known as that - in the past, the shape was originally referred to as the mine cut and, eventually, the old mine cut.
 The mine cut was a square diamond that had rounded corners.
 It was named after the Brazilian diamond mines.
-Once diamonds were discovered in South Africa, the Brazilian diamond mines became known as the “old mines.”
-The old mine cut had 33 crown facets and 25 pavilion facets.
-The modern cushion cut resembles a cross between the old mine cut and a modern oval cut.
-Instead of 58 facets like the old mine cut had, the modern cushion cut has 64 facets.
+Once diamonds were discovered later in South Africa, the Brazilian diamond mines became known as the “old mines.”
+So, naturally, the stone named after the mines got a name change, too.

-There are many celebrities today who wear a cushion cut diamond engagement ring.
-These people include Ashley Tisdale, Molly Sims, Jennifer Garner, Ivanka Trump, Naya Rivera, and Kelly Rowland.
-It is a very popular cut, and actually, many of the world’s most famous and largest diamonds are the cushion cut.
-This includes the Hope Diamond, which has a hefty weight of 45.42 carats.
-Additionally, the yellow Tiffany Diamond weighs an incredible 128.54 carats.
-Finally, the Regent Diamond is also a cushion cut, which is a whopping 140.5 carats).
+And you'll probably recognize some of this cut's biggest fans.
+There are many celebrities today who wear a cushion cut diamond engagement ring, including Ashley Tisdale, Molly Sims, Jennifer Garner, Ivanka Trump, Naya Rivera, and Kelly Rowland.
+It is a very popular cut, but not just because it's the stone of choice for some celebrity engagement rings.
+Many of the world’s most famous and largest diamonds are the cushion cut.
+This includes the Hope Diamond (which has a hefty weight of 45.42 carats), the yellow Tiffany Diamond (which weighs an incredible 128.54 carats), and the Regent Diamond (which is a whopping 140.5 carats).

 In stylistic terms, one of the most popular choices is the bezel setting.
 Although it appears beautiful and elegant paired with a diamond, a bezel setting looks particularly phenomenal with colored gemstones, such as sapphires or rubies.
 A bezel setting makes any ring appear all the more gorgeous, but keep in mind that a bezel-set diamond will not shine as brightly as a diamond in a different setting because the setting wraps around the entire setting, and therefore, most diamond experts suggest picking a different setting.
 Regardless of the compromised shine, the bezel setting for cushion cut diamonds remains a popular and marvelous choice.